913165/similake/README.md

 ﻿# similake

-The similake project provides a REST API for managing vector stores.
+The similake is a vector database and it also  provides a REST API for managing vector stores.
 It includes functionalities to:

 Run the application using Docker.
 Add and delete vector stores.